jdolinay/pi-battery-widget/README.md

   cd pi-top-battery-widget
 ```
 The following step is only required, if you want to install pi-top-battery-widget
-on pi-topOS or Raspbian Jessie.
+on a legacy version of pi-topOS or Raspbian Jessie.
 Skip this step if you are using Raspbian Stretch.
 ```
 cd version-for-jessie
 ```